Fuchs Mizrachi School: Demographics and curriculum

 Fuchs Mizrachi adheres to Modern Orthodox Judaism.
 In the 2017–2018 school year, there were 424 students from pre-kindergarten through twelfth grade.
 Of the 382 students enrolled in or after kindergarten, 376 of those students were white, while 6 were black, and 7 children preferred to not say.
+As of the 2024-2025 school year, 588 students were enrolled.
 Students at Fuchs Mizrachi take a dual curriculum of courses, which include normal high school courses as well as courses covering the Talmud, the Torah, and Modern Hebrew.